3D Printing for Medical Imaging

 Machine Learning for Medical Imaging

-👉 Learn how to build AI systems for medical imaging domain by leveraging tools and techniques that I share with you! | 💡 The newsletter is read by people from: Nvidia, Baker Hughes, Harvard, NYU, Columbia University, University of Toronto and more!
+πŸ‘‰ Learn how to build AI systems for medical imaging domain by leveraging tools and techniques that I share with you! | πŸ’‘ The newsletter is read by people from: Nvidia, Baker Hughes, Harvard, NYU, Columbia University, University of Toronto and more!

 Read more from Machine Learning for Medical Imaging

 Hello Reader, Welcome to another edition of PYCAD newsletter where we cover interesting topics in Machine Learning and Computer Vision applied to Medical Imaging.
 The goal of this newsletter is to help you stay up-to-date and learn important concepts in this amazing field!
-I've got some cool insights for you below ↓ nnUNet for Medical Imaging Segmentation We've been using nnUNet a lot in our projects and it's an incredible framework for building powerful medical imaging segmentation models.
-I...
+I've got some cool insights for you below ↓ Zoom That Works Everywhere If you can’t zoom any pane in your web DICOM viewer, you’re doing extra work for no reason.
+Think of it like this: when something is small, you bring it...

 Hello Reader, Welcome to another edition of PYCAD newsletter where we cover interesting topics in Machine Learning and Computer Vision applied to Medical Imaging.
 The goal of this newsletter is to help you stay up-to-date and learn important concepts in this amazing field!
-I've got some cool insights for you below ↓ How 3D Medical Images Impact my ML Pipelines at several steps I used to mostly deal with 2D images.
-But for the past couple of years, I’ve been dealing with 3D medical images....
+I've got some cool insights for you below ↓ A Quick Look at Our Volume Measurement Tool One of the tools we’ve been working on is a simple way to estimate 3D volumes directly inside the viewer.
+You start by drawing a...